OPSI-srl/DNN-7.x-8.x-9.x-and-Angular-6-7/README.md

 <script src="<%= ControlPath %>dist/vendor.js<%= version %>"></script>
 <script src="<%= ControlPath %>dist/main.js<%= version %>"></script>
 ```
+### From codebehind of your .ascx
+From codebehind of your .ascx you can pass whatever you want to angular.

+### Automatic build DNN modul for installation inside DNN
+[I need to tested, sholud work this template is from Torsten Weggen - bitboxx.com]
+Building DNN package via visual studio on build Release.

-# Step by step
+# What you need to do step by step:
-1. Create a Folder "Demo-Angular6" inside your DNN /desktopmodule/Demo-Angular6/
+1. Create a Folder (example: "Demo-Angular6") inside your DNN /desktopmodule/Demo-Angular6/
 2. Clone this project from git inside /desktopmodule/Demo-Angular6/ (all files should be in root folder)
 3. Open TemplateDNN7NG6.sln with visual studio 2015
-4. (you should change this project with your name project)
--
--
--
--
--
+4. Re-naming the project/solution
+5. Change Assembly name and Namespace
+6. Maybe change guid project (I need to check)
+7. In file view.ascx.cs change namespace
+8. Change ZipFileNamePrefix and DesktopFolderName for correct building name.
+File \Installation\Project.targets line 38 and 39.
-5. Build your solution and check any error.
+9. Build your solution and check any error.
+10. Check if in your bin your dll project (Demo-Angular6.dll)
-6. Register Module on your DNN
+11. Register Module on your DNN
 - host->Estension->Create new module
 - select control module
 - select module file
 - Select resource: view.ascx
 - insert module name: Demo Angular 6
-4. Add new page
+12. Add new page
-5. Add your module inside page
+13. Add your module inside page
-6. Publish/copy your angular files inside dist folder (/desktopmodule/Demo-Angular6/dist/)
+14. Publish/copy your angular files inside dist folder (/desktopmodule/Demo-Angular6/dist/)
-7. Open View.ascs file
+15. Open View.ascs file
 - change selector "app-root-md" with the same on your Angular module (app.component.ts)

 ```html